ClinGen/stanford-hci/doc/explanation.md

 volumes, and other settings to ensure they work together seamlessly.
 Docker Compose allows you to start, stop, and manage these services as a single unit, simplifying the development and deployment process.

+## Using PyCharm

+PyCharm is a popular integrated development environment (IDE) for Python developers.
+I use PyCharm to work on this project because it provides a suite of tools for code analysis, debugging, and version control.
+I've checked in the `.idea` directory to the repository, which contains project-specific settings.
+If you're using PyCharm, you can open the project by selecting the root directory and opening it as a PyCharm project.